Fill PDF forms

 A radio button group is a collection of radio buttons sharing the same name on a PDF form.

-A PDF form with radio button groups can be filled using integer values where the value indicates which radio button to select among each radio button group:
+A PDF form with radio button groups can be filled using integer values, where the value indicates which radio button to select within each group:

 from PyPDFForm import PdfWrapper